 In seeking a conservatorship of an individual, you must prove to the court that the proposed conservatee is actually disabled and that a conservatorship would be in his or her best interests.

 Under Tennessee law, disability in this matter means that the proposed conservatee needs partial or total assistance due to such conditions as mental illness, a serious injury or other illness, developmental problems, or some other form of mental or physical incapacity.
 Evidence of these conditions must be provided to the court by medical professionals who have examined the disabled person and who can verify that the conservator’s assistance is needed.
 The court will review testimony and evidence to decide whether or not a conservatorship is justified.
+Additionally, if you are considering creating or updating wills & trusts for your loved one, I can provide guidance on how these legal tools may complement or impact the conservatorship process.

 The decision-making powers granted to an appointed conservator can range from many to few, depending on the case.
 This authority can be customized by the court depending on the needs of the disabled person.
 Where a person’s disability is total or severe, the conservator may have full authority over all aspects of the disabled person’s life.
 Where the conservatee retains some functionality, the conservator may only have decision-making power over specific areas.
 Conservatorships may also be granted on a temporary basis when the disabled person is expected to recover.
 Conservatorship powers can include those involving financial, medical, legal, property, estate, and other life matters.